ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 primer, adapter, or vectors sequences, which can be useful for diagnosing problems with the library.

-For Tn5 (such as magellan6, see PROTOCOL), the difference in TPP are:
+For Tn5 (such as magellan6, see PROTOCOL), the differences in running TPP are:
 1) there is no prefix, since the transposon terminus does not appear in the reads, and 2) the .wig files contain coordinates and counts for all sites in the genome, since Tn5 is not restricted to insertions at TA sites (unlike Himar1).